Accountancy - Higher Level Apprenticeship (HLA) Year 1 (ATI Level 4 Certificate for Accounting Technicians)

 Getting a Higher Apprenticeship with an employer is the same as getting a job.
 Following submission of your application, you will be invited to go through the employer’s recruitment process.
 It will be competitive and there are likely to be a number of people applying for each Higher Apprenticeship vacancy, so you will need to sell yourself and convince the employer that you are the right person for the role.Apprentices may be recent school leavers who have undertaken A Levels or other suitable Level 3 qualifications or be currently employed in an organisation with a suitable accounts department who will be changing roles to take on the HLA in Accountancy or anyone who has a keen interest in developing a career in Accountancy.

-Candidates must be at least 18 years on or before 1 July 2017 and meet the minimum entry criteria set by the awarding body, Accounting Technicians Ireland.
-The criteria is currently 1 A Level or 2 AS levels, grade B at GCSE level in English and Mathematics or Accountancy and grade C at GCSE level in English.
+Candidates must be at least 18 years on or before 1 July 2018 and meet the minimum entry criteria set by the awarding body, Accounting Technicians Ireland.
+The criteria is currently 96 UCAS tariff points or CCC at A Level, grade B at GCSE level in English and Mathematics or Accountancy and grade C at GCSE level in English.
 For those over 23 years of age, relevant work experience or a recommendation from your employer is required.
 All applicants will be required to attend an interview.

 What Are You Committing To?